RedTroops/IOS-SDK/README.md

 </ul>

-4) To allow Push Notification in your app, in AppDelegate.m, add following:
+4) To verify your App and to allow Push Notification in your app, in `AppDelegate.m`, add the following:

 ```objective-c
 (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions